 Donor requires an acknowledgment from the council for donations less than $250 that was not part of a money-earning or fundraising event.

-Girl Scouts of Central Texas will assess a 6% administrative fee to troop sponsorships resulting from workplace giving programs.
+Girl Scouts of Central Texas will assess a 6 percent administrative fee to troop sponsorships resulting from workplace giving programs.
 The procedure to track, process, record, and disburse workplace giving funds involves multiple staff and departments within GSCTX, plus third-party costs for our council.
 Assessing an administrative fee covers staff and third-party costs related to these activities so troops may continue to benefit from direct donations allowed due to our 501c3 status.

 The administrative fee will not be assessed on: